How To Feel Safe In Uncertainty

-When we look back to 2020 the one word that will probably be one of the most used words of the year would be “Safe”.
+When we look back across the years the one word that will probably be one of the most used words to illustrate would be “Safe”.
 Like Nemo, safely tucked in his anemone, we have to move with the current of change all around us to reduce the friction of bumping into obstacles or wear ourselves out with the fatigue of constantly swimming upstream and fighting the current of change that’s ultimately much bigger than any of us here.
-We have to move with the currents of change around us in order to feel safe in uncertainty
+We have to move with the currents of change around us to feel safe in uncertainty

 It’s not a time to feel safe as such.
-Keep calm would have been a more apt line to use.
+Keeping calm would have been a more apt line to use.
 Your feeling of safety is directly related to the amount of control you have over your environment.
-When you are in full control there is nothing to fear and you feel totally safe and powerful.
+When you are in full control there is nothing to fear and you feel safe and powerful.
 When, however, unexpected things happen around you it’s not so easy to feel safe in uncertainty.
-The truth is that right now, no-one is really in control.
+The truth is that right now, no one is really in control.

 “Your feeling of safety is directly related to the amount of control you have over your environment.”

 The bad news is that no matter how hard you try, you will never be in control.
 That’s not how life works.
 Not even the most powerful person on this earth is in control.
-It takes but one tsunami to prove exactly how powerless we really are.
+It takes but one tsunami to prove exactly how powerless we are.
 Your plans are as valuable as the paper they’re written on.
-Sticking to previous plans can, in fact, cause much more harm than good, as so many shop owners catering for the tourist market in Cape Town has already realized.
+Sticking to previous plans can cause much more harm than good, as so many shop owners catering for the tourist market in Cape Town have already realized.
 It’s not a time to stick your head in the sand and hope when you surface again everything is going to just be a bad memory.

 The good news is that the only thing you need to control is the thoughts in your mind.
 You don’t have to control your environment or the people in your environment, rather, you have to control only your thoughts and emotions.